 Family Travel Tip: Pushcarts for small children can be hired at the zoo.
 You can also visit the adjacent Aquarium for an extra entry fee that can be paid separately or a joint ticket for both can be purchased.

-5 things not to miss in Berlin – The Brandenburg Gate & The Reinstag
+Berlin must see places – The Brandenburg Gate & The Reinstag

 The Brandenburg Gate is synonymous with Germany and Europe.
 The Brandenburg gate sits in the Western part of the city centre.
 The gate is the monumental entry to Unter den Linden.
 Unter din Linden is the Boulevard of linden trees.
 This Boulevard leads directly to the Royal Palace of the Prussian Monarchs and is currently being re-built.
 To stand in front of the Brandenburg Gate is amazing.
 So much history has happened in this area.
 Napoleon passed through the gate after his defeat of Prussia.
 The wall was here for the years of DDR government.